- Level: Master

 The four key areas.
 Research, Link, Concept and Release, take concrete form in a study plan made up of ten modules:

-Fashion industry; main players and calendars; key designers, brands and products by concept; collections and fashion shows.
+- Contemporary Fashion - fashion industry; main players and calendars; key designers, brands and products by concept; collections and fashion shows.

 Upon successful completion of the master course, students will be able to: